-Research Methods Support (RMS) increases program capacity at the leadership, regional and project levels to produce strategic and credible research results.
+Research methods support (RMS) increases program capacity at the leadership, regional, and project levels to produce strategic and credible research results.
 Successful research results become tools and mechanisms that promote development and encourage the use of agroecological intensification (AEI) and agroecological principles as a means to making agricultural production sustainable and efficient.
-This contributes to better nutrition among the communities that work with the Collaborative Crop Research Program (CCRP).
+This contributes to better nutrition among the communities that work with the CCRP.

 At the center of the concept is the idea that quality research results provide tested options to those who need to make food production decisions based on a clear understanding of their context.
 This is how research supports farmers in managing the risks implicit in farming.

 Support from the RMS team is available at multiple points in a CCRP project life cycle.
 The team may help brainstorm and clarify the general research objectives during the inception meeting, provide advice on data design and analysis, review research outputs, consult on publications, etc.

 CCRP grantees and other contributors to the program have direct access to the RMS team in each region and can request support at any time.

 In practice, RMS works through a number of mechanisms, including:

 - Direct project support includes working with CCRP projects through data clinics, engineering and management support, design meetings, research results review, and capacity building.